gedw99/gio-print/docs/README.md

 ## Platform specific notes

-List of docs and screenshots for each platform.
+Usage and screenshots for each platform.

 **Web**